moevbiz/bizkit/README.md

 Please feel free to use this as a template or grab ideas for your own projects.
 This repo is intended for my personal use – I won't take responsibility if something doesn't work! :~)

 ### Other Kirby 3 setups/templates/starterkits/inspiration
+(...that i may or may not have taken inspiration from)

 - Forge Lite Kirby https://github.com/HashandSalt/ForgeLiteKirby
 - Murby https://github.com/FNGR2911/murby